-14. Scheduling and site planning
+12. Scheduling and site planning

-The goal of scheduling and site planning is to limit the number of vehicles producing diesel exhaust in a given area, or limit the number of workers who will be exposed to the exhaust.
-Examples include limiting the number of diesel engines operating in enclosed, confined, or below grade areas; locating diesel equipment away from fresh air intakes and windows; and avoiding running diesel engines at or near the edge of an excavation, as emissions can collect and accumulate (HSE, 2006; Scott et al, 2005).
+The goal of scheduling and site planning is to limit the number of vehicles producing diesel exhaust in a given area, or limit the number of miners who will be exposed to the exhaust.
+Examples include routing traffic away from miners' work areas, routing haul trucks in return air (especially when ascending ramps while loaded), and limiting the number of engines in a given area based on the ventilation volume available (Mischler & Colinet, 2009).

-As an example, the number of diesel vehicles operating in enclosed or below grade areas can be limited by setting up a system of tags, where vehicle operators must take a tag before entering an area.
-If no tags are available, the vehicle may not enter until another vehicle leaves (Bugarski et al, 2011).
+As an example, the number of diesel vehicles operating in an area can be limited by setting up a system of tags, where vehicle operators must take a tag before entering a section.
+If no tags are available, the vehicle may not enter until another vehicle leaves.
+Passages can also be set up to be one-way only, in order to reduce vehicle traffic through the area (Bugarski et al, 2011).

-Where possible, work with diesel equipment could be scheduled during off-peak times when fewer workers are in the area, especially if they are being used in enclosed or below grade areas (Safe Work Australia, 2015).
-Workers who have flexibility in their location on the worksite could be positioned away from in-use diesel engines.
-This decreases the number of workers potentially exposed, especially if diesel equipment operators can be protected by enclosed cabs (Bugarski et al, 2011).
-However, it is important to note that job rotation is not a viable control, as it increases the number of workers exposed to diesel engine emissions (Bugarski et al, 2011).
+Where possible, miners who aren't using diesel equipment could be scheduled to work during times when less diesel equipment is operating in the area.
+This decreases the number of miners potentially exposed, especially if diesel equipment operators can be protected by enclosed cabs (Bugarski et al, 2011).
+However, it is important to note that job rotation is not a viable control, as it increases the number of miners exposed to diesel engine emissions (Bugarski et al, 2011).